sravanv-git/ROBOT_SOLUTIONS_INC./README.md

 ## Get in Touch

 please get in touch with us and we can togeather create a better future.
-Please reach out to us at [solutionsincrobotic@gmail.com].
+Please reach out to us at [solutionsincrobotic@gmail.com]., +81-80-6293-9556

+it is based in japan,
+currently in POC stage. will post the updates here.